globalseismology/avni/docs/overview/contributing.rst

 These instructions will set up a Python environment that is separated from your system-level Python and any other managed Python environments on your computer.
-This lets you switch between different versions of Python (AVNI requires version 3.7 or higher) and also switch between the stable and development versions of AVNI (so you can, for example, use the same computer to analyze your data with the stable release, and also work with the latest development version to fix bugs or add new features).
+This lets you switch between different versions of Python (AVNI version |version|
+requires Python version |min_python_version| or higher) and also switch between the stable and development versions of AVNI (so you can, for example, use the same computer to analyze your data with the stable release, and also work with the latest development version to fix bugs or add new features).
 Even if you've already followed the :ref:`installation instructions <install-python>` for the stable